How to Select a Light Box

-After close consideration of thee major factors—clinical efficacy, ocular and dermatologic safety, and visual comfort—we recommend the following criteria for light box selection:
+The major factors to be considered are clinical efficacy, ocular and dermatologic safety, and visual comfort.
+Here is a checklist with recommended criteria for light box selection:

 Bright Light Exposure Risks